 Nutrition

-"Nutrition" is the intake of food and nutrients for health, like how it affects your metabolism, cardiovascular system, brain, and prevents (or causes) other diseases.
-This page brings together evidence-based resources on diets, nutrients, and healthy eating.
-We cover macronutrients, micronutrients, different diets, and the role of food in supporting health.
-We focus on getting people to understand how nutrition works, rather than promoting fad diets that don't work.
-So, whether you want to improve the quality of your diet, understand how it affects your health, or compare different approaches, we're here to help.
+Nutrition is the intake of food and nutrients for health, like how it affects your metabolism, cardiovascular system, brain, and prevents (or causes) other diseases.
+We have evidence-based content on diets, nutrients, and health.
+We focus on sustainability and getting people to understand how nutrition works, rather than promoting fad diets.

 FOOD FOR HEALTH